Ribosome: Overview

-The synthesis of proteins from their building blocks takes place in four phases: initiation, elongation, termination, and recycling.
+During translation the synthesis of proteins from their building blocks takes place in four stages: initiation, elongation, termination, and ribosome recycling.
 The start codon in all mRNA molecules has the sequence AUG.
-The stop codon is one of UAA, UAG, or UGA; since there are no tRNA molecules that recognize these codons, the ribosome recognizes that translation is complete.
+The stop codon may either be UAA, UAG, or UGA; since there are no tRNA molecules that recognize these codons, the ribosome recognizes that translation is complete.
 When a ribosome finishes reading an mRNA molecule, the two subunits separate and are usually broken up but can be reused.
 Ribosomes are a kind of enzyme, called ribozymes because the catalytic peptidyl transferase activity that links amino acids together is performed by the ribosomal RNA.

-In eukaryotic cells, ribosomes are often associated with the intracellular membranes that make up the rough endoplasmic reticulum.

 Ribosomes from bacteria, archaea, and eukaryotes (in the three-domain system) resemble each other to a remarkable degree, evidence of a common origin.
 They differ in their size, sequence, structure, and the ratio of protein to RNA.
 The differences in structure allow some antibiotics to kill bacteria by inhibiting their ribosomes while leaving human ribosomes unaffected.
-In all species, more than one ribosome may move along a single mRNA chain at one time (as a polysome), each "reading" a specific sequence and producing a corresponding protein molecule.
+In all domains, a polysome of two or more ribosomes may move along a single mRNA chain at one time, each reading a specific sequence and producing a corresponding protein molecule.

-The mitochondrial ribosomes of eukaryotic cells are distinct from their other ribosomes.
+The mitochondrial ribosomes (mitoribosomes) of eukaryotic cells are distinct from the other ribosomes.
 They functionally resemble those in bacteria, reflecting the evolutionary origin of mitochondria as endosymbiotic bacteria.

 Discovery

-Ribosomes were first observed in the mid-1950s by Romanian-American cell biologist George Emil Palade, using an electron microscope, as dense particles or granules.
+Ribosomes were first observed in the mid-1950s as dense particles or granules by Romanian-American cell biologist George Emil Palade, using an electron microscope.
 They were initially called Palade granules due to their granular structure.
 The term "ribosome" was proposed in 1958 by Howard M. Dintzis:

 During the course of the symposium a semantic difficulty became apparent.
 To some of the participants, "microsomes" mean the ribonucleoprotein particles of the microsome fraction contaminated by other protein and lipid material; to others, the microsomes consist of protein and lipid contaminated by particles.
 The phrase "microsomal particles" does not seem adequate, and "ribonucleoprotein particles of the microsome fraction" is much too awkward.
 During the meeting, the word "ribosome" was suggested, which has a very satisfactory name and a pleasant sound.
 The present confusion would be eliminated if "ribosome" were adopted to designate ribonucleoprotein particles in sizes ranging from 35 to 100S.